lusis/apithings/internal/statusthing/README.md

 # statusthing
-StatusThing is a super light and basic status site backend
+StatusThing is a super light and basic status site backend with optional simple dashboard

 A statusthing item looks like so: